dasmoocher/WholeGenomeExpression/README.md

 # viSRA_too
-Viewing genome expression on the gene and genome level
+Viewing RNA expression on the gene and genome level using sequencing reads in the SRA database